KatsuteDev/Mal4J/README.md

 - Have a suggestion or looking for inspiration?
 Check out our [discussions](https://github.com/Katsute/Mal4J/discussions).
 - Want to further expand our project or site?
 [Fork](https://github.com/Katsute/Mal4J/fork) this repository and submit a [pull request](https://github.com/Katsute/Mal4J/pulls).

 Tests will modify list status for <https://myanimelist.net/anime/13759> and <https://myanimelist.net/manga/28107>, make sure you fix your ratings after the test runs.
+The test cases will create a backup of your list in the 'anime-list.txt' and 'manga-list.txt' files.

 Ignore test failures for these known issues: [**⚠ External Issues**](https://github.com/Katsute/Mal4J/projects/10)